Rehearse Your Future

 – W.W.
 Atkinson

-Always imagine yourself succeeding.
-God, along with the entire spiritual universe, is positive.
-Positivity is a spiritual reality, whereas negativity thrives only in the errant human mind and manifests itself in the world through misguided or malicious intents.
-Negativity is the result of not following, or not living, the spirit way.
+But it is just as easy to imagine yourself succeeding.
+Realize that God, along with the entire spiritual universe, is positive.
+Positivity is a spiritual reality, whereas negativity thrives only in the errant human mind, manifesting through our misguided and malicious intents.
+Negativity is a consequence of not following, or not living, the Spirit Way.

-Much, very much, of spiritual progress is a matter of harmonizing your thoughts and actions with spiritual reality.
-And your creative imagination is an effective tool for doing just that.
-It can realign your thinking so that it becomes compatible with the truth of spiritual realities.
+Much, very much, of our spiritual progress is a matter of harmonizing our thoughts and behavior with spiritual thoughts and behavior.
+And our creative imagination is an effective tool for doing just that.
+It helps us to realign our thinking, making it more compatible with the truth of spiritual realities.

-The positive power of creative imagination is not an illusion; it is not self-deceptive optimism.
-For all of us, consciousness and reality exist only in the mind and, therefore, the imagination is a powerful mental technique for raising our thoughts and experiences above the mundane level of existence in order to reach a spiritual state of mind.
+The positive power of creative imagination is not an illusion; it is not a self-deceptive optimism.
+For all of us, the experience of reality and consciousness exists only in the mind.
+Therefore, imagination is an extremely effective psychological technique for raising our thoughts and experiences above the mundane level of existence, even to the heights of a spiritual state of mind.

 The dramas that are enacted within, make you what you are without.